 Note 4.
-Critical judgements and estimations in applying accounting policies a) Critical judgements in applying accounting policies.
+Critical judgements and estimations in applying accounting policies

 In applying the accounting policies set out in Note 3 above, WYPF has had to make certain critical judgements and estimations about complex transactions or those involving uncertainty about future events.